Work-study is part of your financial aid package. It is earned through part-time employment. You must work to earn it.

 To see if you qualify for work study, you must submit an approved FAFSA (Free Application for Federal Student Aid) or WASFA (Washington Application for State Financial Aid) for DACA (Deferred Action for Childhood Arrivals) students.
-These forms

 - Eligibility for work study does not guarantee a job.

 - A work-study award may be cancelled or reduced if you change your enrollment status.

 - Student employees can work up to 15 hours per week on campus or 19 hours a week off campus.
 On-campus student employees cannot exceed 69 hours per month without pre-approval.

 - Work-study students are not eligible to work while on Financial Aid suspension.

 - Work-study students must be enrolled in at least 6 college credits (those enrolled in ABE, HSC or IEP courses are not eligible).

 - Approval is required for work-study students to work during quarter breaks.

 - State Work Study requires students to be a Washington state resident.

 Find a Job